DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 If this is your first time using Raspberry Pi Imager, learn more about it by reading and watching the short video on the [Raspberry Pi Imager announcement page](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/).
 Keep in mind there have been improvements made to the tool since the video was published, so things will look slightly different.
 This differences will be highlighted in the procedure below.

 ### Selecting the Appropriate Options for the Raspberry Pi Imager
-There are three things you must choose to create a Micro SD card for use with your Raspberry Pi.
+There are three things you must choose to create a microSD card for use with your Raspberry Pi.
 There is also a fourth grouping of options that will pre-configure the system for you.

 1. Choose the Raspberry Pi device.
 Because there are several generations of Raspberry Pi, it's important to get this right.
 2. Choose an Operating System.
-In all cases, you will want Raspberry Pi OS.
-32-bit or 64-bit depends on the generation of Raspberry Pi hardware.
+In nearly all cases, you will want Raspberry Pi OS 64-bit (except for Raspberry Pi 2, which is 32-bit.)
 3. Choose the storage device.
 This is the easiest step.
-It is the Micro SD card on your system and is often the only device in the list.
+It is the microSD card on your system and is often the only device in the list.
 4. Choose additional configuration options.
 Press CTRL + SHIFT + X to bring up the super secret options page.
 Visit each tab and fill in as appropriate.

 #### The OS Customization General Tab
 Careful consideration of the information on the General tab can make your life much easier, so don't skip it.

 1. _Set hostname_ determines what the machine will be called.
 It can be almost anything you want, but it should be no more than a dozen or so alphanumeric characters and it must be unique (i.e. you can't name everything raspberrypi.)
 2. _Set username and password_ is used to create the first user account.
 This account is allowed to run `sudo` commands.
-Make the username something generic, like admin or supervisor, rather than a person's name.
+Make the username something generic, like _admin_ or _supervisor_, rather than a person's name.
 You can add individual accounts for people later on.
 Make the password something not easily guessed.
 3. _Configure wireless LAN_ will ger you automatically connected to the network you specify.
 Don't forget to set the country code in addition to the SSID and password.
 4. _Set locale settings_ makes sure you're in the right time zone and your clock is correct.
 It also ensures you don't get strange characters from your keyboard by configuring for your language.

 Once the information is entered, you have the option to save it.
-This makes it faster to create multiple Micro SD cards if you have more than one Pi.
+This makes it faster to create multiple microSD cards if you have more than one Pi.

 ### Raspberry Pi Imager Screenshots
 If a picture is worth a thousand words, this section is money in the bank.
 These screenshots give some examples of what to expect while using the Raspberry Pi Imager.
-Choices shown are for the older Raspberry Pi 2 hardware.
-If you're using a 2nd generation Pi 3 or later, you'll want to select a 64-bit OS.
+Choices shown are for Raspberry Pi 3 hardware, but it works the same for Raspberry Pi 4.

 ___